zglue/zglue_doc/zDK_USB_Storage_Guide.md

 Comment:

-1. the usb driver is only worked over  52840 Rev_C or later (pca10056  does NOT work, , it's Rev_A).
+1. the usb driver only work with 52840 Rev_C silicon or later (pca10056  does NOT work, , it's Rev_A).

-2. Due to hardware issue,  every time , you should power cycle zDevKit if there is issue for  connecting
+2. Due to a hardware bug, you need to power cycle zGlue DevKit if there is issue to  connect DevKit to host.

-   issue between Host and zDevKit

-3. the first time , you should erase MX25R QSPI flash before connecting usb msc to host(this will make
+3. For the first time use, you should erase MX25R QSPI flash before connecting USB MSC to host(this will make

    sure the QSPI flash is  empty)